H'Hen Niê

 H'Hen Niê (/vi/ hə-HEN-nee-EH; born 15 May 1992) is a Vietnamese model and beauty pageant titleholder.
+She is an ethnic Rade.

 After winning Miss Universe Vietnam 2017, she represented Vietnam at Miss Universe 2018, and reached the Top 5 finalist, the current best placement for Vietnam.
 She was the first Miss Universe participant from Vietnam to be from an ethnic minority group.
 She is also a commissioner in the Vietnam Youth Federation.

 Early life

 H'Hen Niê was born in Cư M’gar, Đắk Lắk Province to parents Y'Krin Êban and H'Ngơn Niê.
-She comes from the Rade ethnic minority, and as such speaks the Rade language, as her native language.
+She comes from the Rade ethnic minority, and she speaks the Rade language as her native language.
 H'Hen did not learn Vietnamese until eighth grade.
 H'Hen is the third oldest out of six children, and during her youth, she worked on a coffee farm to assist her family.
-Rade matrilineal customs meant that Rade women traditionally tend to start a family at a young age.
+Rade matrilineal customs state that Rade women traditionally tend to start a family at a young age.
 However, H'Hen decided to break from this tradition and continue her studies throughout high school.

 After graduating from high school, H'Hen studied for a year at Nha Trang National Ethnic Community College before moving to Ho Chi Minh City to study corporate finance at the College of Foreign Economic Relations.
 She worked as a domestic worker for a year to pay her bills while she was in college.
 While H'Hen worked as an intern at a bank, she began to consider a career in modelling.
 In 2014, shortly after graduating from college, she was discovered by Đỗ Mạnh Cường while beginning her modelling career.
 In 2015, she auditioned for Vietnam's Next Top Model season 6, where she finished in top 8-9.